tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 # Closing thoughts

-Free monads, capabilities-as-records and capabilities-as-type-classes, are, essentially, three different flavours of the same thing (with free monads technically being the more restrictive of the three).
+Free monads, capabilities-as-records and capabilities-as-type-classes, are, essentially, three different flavours of the same thing (with free monads technically being the more restrictive of the three, as it can't have exception handling effects).

 Choosing between the three is, ultimately, a matter of taste.
 I really like capabilities-as-type-classes because it pushes the boilerplate outside of the program logic.

-At the end, what really matters is the core idea shared by these three
-approaches: capabilities should be expressed in terms of the program logic, not in terms of implementation details.
+At the end, what really matters is [the core idea][mcguire-free-monads] [shared by][capability-annoucement] [these three approaches][torreborre-capabilities-as-records]: capabilities should be expressed in terms of the program logic, not in terms of implementation details.

 [mcguire-free-monads]: https://reasonablypolymorphic.com/blog/freer-monads/
 [mcguire-impredicative-free-monads]: https://reasonablypolymorphic.com/blog/too-fast-too-free/index.html